 Contract Employment: Contract employees are those whose employment relationship, compensation, benefits, and terms of employment are defined by an employment agreement.
 Employment contracts may only be authorized by the Town Manager or Board of Trustees, as appropriate.

-Separation: Any employee who has severed his/her employment or whose employment has been severed for any reason or no reason loses his/her status as an employee at the time of separation.
+Separation: Any employee who has severed their employment or whose employment has been severed for any reason or no reason loses their status as an employee at the time of separation.

 Employment Status